 Many lawsuits have been filed nationwide regarding Merck’s failure to warn of Januvia’s side effects and its link to pancreatitis and pancreatic cancer.
 If you or someone you know has suffered from pancreatic ailments after taking Januvia you should contact an experienced attorney that will represent your rights and assist you in getting just compensation.

-For assistance with your Januvia case, click here to find Januvia lawyers near you or find lawyers in a different state.
+For assistance with your Januvia case, click here to find Januvia attorneys near you or find attorneys in a different state.